SiddhantDeshmukh/adventOfCode21/sid/README.md

 do for loops akin to 'itertools.product' (or at least to go over every index).
 Part 2 wasn't much harder because of the way I'd written the code, I just had to change the rules for the 'win' condition.
 Onto the next one!

+## Day 5 - Hydrothermal Ventures

+Still struggling with arrays!
+I'm getting a little better at constructing multidimensional ones and just discovered the 'cat' with 'dims' function so that's nice.
+I spent a lot of time trying to abstract the code which is why part 2 took a while today, but in the end I had to live with my split conditional that filtered the order of indices depending on if we were dealing with a diagonal line or not.